 The Global Schistosomiasis Alliance (GSA) Diagnostic Work Stream has gathered information on commercially available diagnostic tests for schistosomiasis in order to make this information accessible to Ministries of Health, policy makers, schistosomiasis researchers and other stakeholders*.
 The focus is on schistosome endemic regions, but the outcome is also likely to facilitate decisions about how to improve the diagnostic workflow for imported schistosomiasis cases in non-endemic settings.
 The best diagnostic tool will depend on different factors, such as the setting where it is going to be used, the species of Schistosoma to be detected, and the goal or strategy of the programme.
 Higher sensitivity and specificity will be needed when moving towards elimination goals, or when diagnosing returning travellers in non-endemic areas, typically showing low intensity infections.
 However, when the aim is to reach morbidity control, the focus would probably be on ease-of-use and low cost to be used as a Point-Of-Care / Point-Of-Need test.
 In this case, an ideal diagnostic test would follow the WHO ASSURED criteria (Affordable, Sensitive, Specific, User-friendly, Rapid and robust, Equipment-free and Deliverable to end-users).

 The following tables (table 1a, 1b and 1c) list currently commercially available diagnostics.
-Not all are recommended by WHO nor GSAa.
+Not all are recommended by WHO or GSA .
 The diagnostic methods that are currently recommended by WHO are the microscopy methods – Kato-Katz (KK) on faecal samples for the diagnosis of intestinal schistosomiasis, and Urine Filtration (UF) for urogenital schistosomiasis.
 These methods, although specific, lack sensitivity.
 In addition, in S. mansoni transmission areas, WHO also recommends the Point-of-Care test based on circulating cathodic antigen (POC-CCA) detection.
 While schistosome circulating antigens reflect the presence of viable worms (current infection), specific antibodies cannot distinguish past and/or present infections.
 Consequently, antibody detection tests are not suitable for identifying current infections.
 The GSA Diagnostic Work Stream hopes to update this list as new diagnostics become available.
 Please contact the GSA office for comments, updates or additional information.

-a The tables in the document are not a list of recommended tests or a list of tests to be used by stakeholders, this is only an information piece collating what is currently commercially available.
+*The table is not a list of recommended tests or a list of tests to be used by stakeholders, this is only an information piece collating what is currently commercially available.
 Manufacturers should be contacted to find out intended and appropriate use as well as details on methodology, logistics, cost and safety.
 As diagnostic test properties are dependent on locally performed procedures and endemicity characteristics, it is important to follow diagnostic protocols as indicated by the provider and also to perform proper test verification in your own settings.
 Where appropriate, participation in an external quality assessment scheme is recommended.
 This information was collected by consulting a number of stakeholders and reaching out to manufacturers for more information.
 Where information is missing this is because this was not easily available and/or the manufactures did not respond to requests for more information.
 The GSA and its members and partners take no responsibility for any incorrect information or inadequate or negative outcome from the use of these diagnostics tests.